(Please note) - The MNA is formatted to display on a full screen e-mail window. Subscribers experiencing any

 display problems can try clicking on your e-mail "view" tab, and choose the next smallest text size.

-The Monadnock Nature Almanac is a monthly bulletin board of natural history activity in the
+The Monadnock Nature Almanac is a monthly bulletin board of natural history activity in the southern New Hampshire

-transitional forest upland of gentle hills, rivers, streams, and lakes located in Cheshire and
+Monadnock region, a mixed transitional forest upland of gentle hills, rivers, streams, and lakes located in Cheshire and

 Hillsborough counties.
 Covering approximately 800 square miles, it ranges in general elevation from 400 to 1200 feet